The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Figure 1 – Self-service approach to BI

-Then, when a business user needs more data or new data, it is common to encounter an extended delay to address connectivity to source systems and data infrastructure issues.
+Then, when a business user needs more data or new data, it is common to encounter an extended delay to address connectivity to source systems and data infrastructure issues and reproduce business logic which already has been developed for other users & departemental analytical applications.

 Patchwork of tools